nmagee/spotify/README.md

 **DO NOT** stop your EC2 instance until instructed to.
 It needs to be running for your project to be graded!

 ### Grading
-This project is worth 15 points total.
+This project is worth 15 points.
 Here is a breakdown of the grading rubric:

 - Student has (at least) 10 songs loaded into their music player (2 points)
 - Student properly sets up a database, loads schemas and data (2 points)